Are you hosting for Thanksgiving this year? We have the biggest table in the family, so we are hosting. It’s still a pretty intimate group of six.

 - 20 piece black flatware from Ikea for $50.
 If you are feeding more than four guests you will need two sets because each 20 piece set serves 4 people.

-- 24 piece wood and gold flatware from Amazon for $36.
+- 24 piece wood and gold flatware from Amazon.
 This serve 6 people.

 if you are looking for something unique, there is tons of glassware at every antique store.
 Some of it is too “goopy” for me, but you can find basic glasses there too.